fadyZaherEng/Advanced_Topics/README.md

 # Custom_Page_Vew_Wth_Indicator
 # Advanced_Media_Styles //// feature/new-media-advanced
 # implementation in Widgets--> Media with my Style
-  -- upload and download file with file picker and dio or asset picker -- select image or multi and show with image picker and asset picker for multi -- select video with fixed duration with image picker or multi with asset picker
-     -- and show with skeleton and thumbnail then display in full screen  and -- if length lager then fixed navigate to video trimmer
+-- upload and download file with file picker and dio or asset picker -- select image or multi and show with image picker and asset picker for multi -- select video with fixed duration with image picker or multi with asset picker -- and show with skeleton and thumbnail then display in full screen  and -- if length lager then fixed navigate to video trimmer
-  -- select audio with handle ios configuration and android with fixed duration
-     -- and show voice with beauty custom widget with all feature with timer -- more libraries and all permission for audio and file and camera and gallery -- and Calendar and Microphone with all version and all platform ios and android --ناقص تنزيل صوره او فويس او فيديو ممكن اهملهم ب dio as file or flutter file downloader or ....
+-- select audio with handle ios configuration and android with fixed duration -- and show voice with beauty custom widget with all feature with timer -- more libraries and all permission for audio and file and camera and gallery -- and Calendar and Microphone with all version and all platform ios and android --ناقص تنزيل صوره او فويس او فيديو ممكن اعملهم ب dio as file or flutter file downloader or ....
 # ------------------------------------------------------------
 ######################################################--:DONE:
 # ------------------------------------------------------------
 # New_Loading_circle_widget_Animation
 # Dynamic_Link_Firebase_Implementation_In_Widgets
 # Crashlytics_Firebase_Implementation_In_Main
 # Service_Notification_using_Firebase_Messaging_and_Local_Notification
-# Custom_Animation_Widgets
+-->Using_Two_way_original_And_Advanced
-# Advanced_Way_To_Fix_No_Internet_Widget
+#
 # ------------------------------------------------------------
 ######################################################--:DONE:
 # ------------------------------------------------------------